The Data Engineer expert is one of the most important job in the Big Data Industry

 ** Provided you are not subject to any Sanction Programmes of the United States of America which would affect your rights to take these classes and/or examinations.

-All students will be assigned engineering projects attached to courses of programme.
+All students will be assigned engineering projects included in the majority of the modules.
 Students will conduct projects throughout the year until their classes finish and they go to their work placement .
 These Engineering Projects aim to apply all the knowledge and skills acquired in the different classes and to use DSTI professors as mentors and coaches throughout the year.
 Some of these projects may come from applied research work done by our Professors affiliated to a research lab.

-The following tuition fees are expressed exclusive of any taxes & are in effect for the Spring 2020 entry and are subject to change for future years.
+The following tuition fees are expressed exclusive of any taxes & are in effect for the Autumn 2020 entry and are subject to change for future years.

 Off-campus students tuition fees may be subject to the local taxes of your country of residence.
 On-Campus self-funded students are normally exempt of French/EU VAT collection.

 In any case, please get in touch with us to check which scenario applies.

 Tuition fees for the Autumn 2020 intake:

 *The following tuition fees apply only to students living inside of France.